-3.3.8.13.3.10.1 REGULATORY SETTING
+3.3.10.1 REGULATORY SETTING

 Section 106 of the NHPA requires FERC to 1) take into account the effect of licensing a hydropower project on any historic properties and 2) allow the Advisory Council a reasonable opportunity to comment on the Proposed Action.
 "Historic properties" are defined as any district, site, building, structure, or object that is included in or eligible for inclusion in the NRHP.
 Per FERC guidelines, the applicant must develop and implement an HPMP to avoid, reduce, or mitigate the effects to historic properties over the course of a license.
-As part of the HPMP development, the applicant should consultPacifiCorp consulted with FERC, the Advisory Council, the SHPO, and Native American tribes, appropriate land management agencies, and .
-The HPMP is being submitted with this FLA (see Appendix HPMP), allowing any other consulting party that may be involved with the licensing process.license stakeholder to comment on it during the public comment period.
-Frequently, the HPMP would be implemented by execution of a Programmatican Agreement that would be signed by FERC, the Advisory Council, the SHPO, and any other consulting parties (FERC 2002ab).
+As part of the HPMP development, PacifiCorp consulted with FERC, the SHPO, and Native American tribes.
+The HPMP is being submitted with this FLA (see Appendix HPMP), allowing any other license stakeholder to comment on it during the public comment period.
+Frequently, the HPMP would be implemented by execution of an Agreement that would be signed by FERC, the Advisory Council, the SHPO, and any other consulting parties (FERC 2002b).

 Other federal laws, such as the American Indian Religious Freedom Act or the Native American Graves Protection and Repatriation Act, may also apply when sacred areas or burial sites of Native American tribes have been identified.
 These and other cultural resources that possess religious or cultural significance to a Native American tribe, if eligible, can be considered as historic properties and treated through the Section 106 process.
-Such historic properties are called Traditional Cultural Properties (TCPs-).
+Such historic properties are called Traditional Cultural Properties (TCPs).
 As part of efforts to identify resources of tribal concern that could be affected by the continued operations of the Cutler Project under a new license, FERC and PacifiCorp consulted with four Native American tribes who have asserted cultural patrimony over the area: the Shoshone-Bannock Tribe, the Northwestern Band of Shoshone Nation, the Skull Valley Band of Goshute Indians, and the Ute Tribe of the Uintah and Ouray Reservation.